bpschmitt/spring-boot-newrelic/README.md

 # spring-boot-newrelic

 Simple Spring Boot app which is instrumented with the New Relic Java agent.
-Init container is used to download the latest version of the agent and is mounted to the app container via the `/agent-dir` volume.
+An `init` container is used to download the latest version of the agent and mount it to the app container in the `/agent-dir` volume.

 ```
 kubectl create secret generic nrlicensekey --from-literal=nrlicensekey=<YOUR NEW RELIC LICENSE KEY>